All about IPL hair removal at home

 Experiences

-The operating principle is the same: light pulses that put hair follicles into a resting phase.
-Salon devices have a higher power, which can sometimes lead to faster visible results, but clinical studies show that home devices, with consistent use, provide comparable long-term results.
-The main difference is regularity; in a salon, you depend on appointments, at home, you determine your own schedule.
-Read more in the IPL Hair Removal Guide.
+The working principle is the same: light pulses that put hair follicles into a resting phase.
+Salon devices have higher power, so results are sometimes visible sooner, but clinical studies show that at-home devices give comparable long-term results with consistent use.
+The Nova One itself has been clinically tested: more than 80% less hair growth within 7 weeks.
+The main difference is consistency: in a salon you depend on appointments, at home you set your own schedule.
+Read more in the IPL hair removal guide.

 Can I combine IPL with shaving or waxing?

-Shaving is allowed and even recommended: shave the area 12–24 hours before your IPL treatment so that the light reaches the hair follicle directly.
-Waxing and epilating are not allowed; these methods pull the hair follicle out of the skin, leaving no pigment to absorb the light.
-After an IPL treatment, you can shave in between sessions, but avoid waxing until you have completed the full treatment cycle.
+Shaving is fine and in fact recommended: shave the area 12–24 hours before your IPL session so the light reaches the follicle directly.
+Waxing and epilating are not allowed, as these methods pull the follicle out of the skin, leaving no pigment to absorb the light.
+After an IPL session you can shave in between, but avoid waxing until you have completed the full treatment cycle.

-How often should I get a maintenance treatment?
+How often do I need a maintenance session?

-After the initial treatment period of 8–12 weeks, a maintenance treatment every 4–8 weeks is sufficient for most users, depending on your hair growth and hormone balance.
-Some areas, such as the upper lip, may require more frequent maintenance than legs or arms.
-You'll notice it yourself: if slight regrowth becomes visible, it's time for a session.
-Stopping completely can lead to hair growth gradually returning after a few months.
+After the initial treatment period of 8–12 weeks, most users find a maintenance session every 4–8 weeks is enough, depending on your hair growth and hormone balance.
+Some areas such as the upper lip may need maintenance more often than legs or arms.
+You will notice it yourself: when slight regrowth becomes visible, it is time for a session.
+Stopping altogether can mean hair growth gradually returns after a few months.

 Is IPL hair removal suitable for men?

 Yes.
-IPL works based on hair pigment, not gender.
-Men mainly use IPL on the back, chest, shoulders, and nape of the neck.
-Please note that male body hair is often thicker and denser, which may require more sessions than average.
-The face below the cheekbone line (jawline, nape) is treatable, but the beard area itself is not recommended due to high hair density and pigment concentration.
+IPL works on the basis of hair pigment, not gender.
+Men mainly use IPL on the back, chest, shoulders and neckline.
+Bear in mind that male body hair is often thicker and denser, so you may need more sessions than average.
+The face below the cheekbone line (jawline, neckline) can be treated, but the beard area itself is not advised because of the high hair density and pigment concentration.
+Read more about IPL for men.

-How many sessions do I need for lasting results?
+How many sessions do I need for a lasting result?

-Most users need 8–12 weekly sessions for a visible 70–90% reduction in hair growth.
-This is because hair grows in cycles, and only hairs in the active growth phase respond to IPL.
-After the initial cycle, you maintain the results with occasional maintenance sessions.
-Factors such as hair color, skin tone, and hormones influence the exact number.
-The Nova One's skin sensor helps determine the correct intensity for your combination.
+Most users need 8–12 weekly sessions for a visible reduction of 70–90% in hair growth.
+That is because hair grows in cycles, and only hairs in the active growth phase respond to IPL.
+After the initial cycle you maintain the result with occasional maintenance sessions.
+Factors such as hair colour, skin tone and hormones influence the exact number.
+The Nova One’s skin sensor helps determine the right intensity for your combination.

 Can I use the Nova One all year round?

-Yes, provided you avoid direct UV exposure around treatments.
-Do not use the Nova One on tanned or sun-damaged skin; wait at least 2 weeks after intense sun exposure.
-After treatment, your skin is more sensitive: avoid direct sun for at least 48 hours and use a high SPF.
-IPL is most ideal in the winter months because the skin is lighter and you encounter less sun.
-However, with the right precautions, you can treat all year round.
+Yes, as long as you avoid direct UV exposure around your sessions.
+Do not use the Nova One on tanned or sun-damaged skin, and wait at least 2 weeks after intensive sun exposure.
+After a session your skin is more sensitive: avoid direct sun for at least 48 hours and use a high SPF.
+The winter months are ideal for IPL because the skin is lighter and you get less sun.
+With the right precautions, though, you can treat all year round.

-Do you still have questions about IPL hair removal, skin types, or using an IPL device after reading the guide?
-Please feel free to contact us.
-We are happy to help you.
+Still have questions about IPL hair removal, skin types or using an IPL device after reading the guide?
+Do get in touch.
+We are happy to help.